Issue - I can't log on to the Linux Machine or it gives "Could not Update ICEauthority"

-NOTE: Most users in the College are given 2GB of disk space with their account.
+NOTE: Most users in the College are given 2GB of disk space and about 30k file count with their account.
 If you are a student you can request an increase with written (email) permission from your instructor.
 For projects related to a class, we can also create 'scratch' space.
 For more information please contact firstname.lastname@example.org.

 How to get under quota: Finding and removing excess files.